Babra Sharif: 1980s

 In 1980, she appeared in Iqbal Akhtar's film Chotay Nawab.
-She again collaborated with Akhtar in 1981 film Dil nay phir yaad kya with Shahid and Waheed Murad.
-Her first release of 1982, was Sangdil; her performance was appreciated and she also won her second Best Actress award from Nigar Awards.
-From 1980 to 1990 Sharif worked in number of films.
-Some of them were successful, some were not but despite that her career remained successful in that decade.
-Some of her notable films of that decade are Deewanay Do, Chakkar, Khahish, Deikha jaaye ga, Jawani Deewani, Mausum hai Aashiqana, Aladin, Maa bani dulhan, Kaali, Insaan, Do Dil, Qudrat da intiqaam, Hero, Miss Colombo (1984) and Miss Bangkok (1986).
-For her performances in last two films, she won two Best Actress award by Nigar Awards respectively.
+She again collaborated with Akhtar in the 1981 film Dil nay phir yaad kya with Shahid and Waheed Murad.
+Her first release of 1982, was Sangdil; her performance was appreciated and she also won her second Nigar Awards for best actress in this film.
+From 1980 to 1990, Sharif worked in a number of films.
+Some of them were successful, some were not but her overall career remained successful in that decade.
+Some of her notable films of the decade are Deewanay Do, Chakkar, Khwahish, Deikha Jaaye Ga, Jawani Deewani, Mausum Hai Aashiqana, Aladin, Maa Bani Dulhan, Kaali, Insaan, Do Dil, Qudrat Da Intiqaam, Hero (1985 film), Miss Colombo (1984) and Miss Bangkok (1986).

+For her performances in the last two films, she won two Best Actress award by Nigar Awards.

-By the late 1980s, Sharif took more challenging roles and won critical praise for her performances in movies Aik Chehra Do Roop, Mehak, Saathi, Baaghi Haseena, Ishq Da Roag, Baarish, Duniya, Kundan (1987), Mukhra (1988) and Gori Deyaan Jhan Jharan (1990).
-For her performances in last three films, she won three Best Actress award by Nigar Awards respectively.
+By the late 1980s, Sharif took more challenging roles and won critical praise for her performances in movies Aik Chehra Do Roop, Mehak, Saathi, Baaghi Haseena, Ishq Da Roag, Baarish, Duniya, Kundan (1987), Miss Bangkok (1986), Mukhra (1988) and Gori Deyaan Jhanjharan (1990).
+For her performances in last three films, she won three Best Actress award by Nigar Awards.
 In 1989, Sharif also worked in Pakistan's first sci-fi film Shaani directed by Saeed Rizvi but the film was a commercial and critical failure.

 1990s – Career setback, success regained and retirement

-By the 1990s, Sharif's films failed to do well at box office.
-By the mid-1990s, she appeared only few films.
+By the 1990s, Sharif's films were failing to do well at the box office.
+By the mid-1990s, she appeared only in a few films.
 During that time, she took a break and later started shooting for director Sangeeta's film Samaaj.
 She had to give up her character in Samaaj.
 But her next release in 1995 film Ham nahin ya tum nahin was a box-office success, which she followed with Piyasa Sawan and Dostana.
 In 1996 her film Sajawal released which was also a success.
 But after regaining success, Sharif did not sign more films.
 Sharif's last film was Ghayal, in which she worked opposite Izhar Qazi.
-Directed by Hasnain and released in 1997.
+The film was directed by Hasnain and released in 1997.